 Charleston School of Law: 2 Blocks College of Charleston: 3 Blocks Trident Technical College: 2 & 4 Blocks Medical University of South Carolina: 7 Blocks Art Institute of Charleston: 9 Blocks The Citadel Military College of South Carolina: 5-minute Drive and is on CARTA Route 20 (King Street/Citadel).
 The bus stops at the edge of Wragg Square on Meeting Street.

 Wednesdays, 6:15-7:30 pm, College of Charleston campus, Stern Student Center

 Mondays, 6:30-7:30 pm, Citadel Campus, Mark Clark Hall, Greater Issues Room

 Journey meets at The College of Charleston for a unique worship set, student-written liturgy, local speakers from around the city, Q&A and discussion.
 The group includes students from College of Charleston, The Citadel, and other local colleges.
 The Journey PSA is also very involved in missional service and social events, including mission trips with area churches.

 Whether you’ve just entered the work world, are recently married, or starting a family, Second Church is an amazing place to put down roots.
 The community of young adults is growing faster than any other generation here, and they are passionate for Jesus Christ.
 Come be a part of helping to build this new and exciting dimension of our Second family.

-We attend both the 9:30 a.m.
-Chapel and 11:15 a.m. traditional services.
-A number of young parents and young adults will be at 6 p.m.
-Wednesday night suppers and classes, either for our parenting class or our "Why We Worship" class.
+Young adults attend both the 9:30am Chapel and 11:15am Sanctuary worship services.
+A number of young parents and young adults will be at Supper at Second at 5:30pm on Wednesday nights.

 We also have two active "Young Professionals" groups that meet weekly.
 These make up the backbone of our young adults at Second Presbyterian.
 These groups meet at the following times: